scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAzure.md

 Optional steps:-

-* You can set up additional monitoring services on the Azure Database for MySQL server, refer to the [Azure official guide](https://docs.microsoft.com/en-us/azure/mysql/concepts-monitoring) to learn more.
-  * By default, monitoring (metrics) is enabled in Azure Database for MySQL.
+* Configure advanced monitoring services with [Azure official guide](https://docs.microsoft.com/en-us/azure/mysql/concepts-monitoring), monitoring (metrics) is enabled in Azure Database for MySQL by default.
-* You can scale resources like vCores and storage after the deployment from the Azure portal.
+* To scale resources like vCores and storage after the deployment from the Azure portal,
   * Follow the [Azure official guide](https://docs.microsoft.com/en-gb/azure/mysql/concepts-pricing-tiers#scale-resources) for learning more about scaling single server resources.
   * Follow the [Azure official guide](https://docs.microsoft.com/en-gb/azure/mysql/flexible-server/concepts-compute-storage#scale-resources) for learning more about scaling flexible server resources.

 Note:-

-* The [Storage auto-grow](https://docs.microsoft.com/en-gb/azure/mysql/concepts-pricing-tiers#storage-auto-grow) feature automatically increases storage without impacting the workload.
-It is enabled by default.
+* The [Storage auto-grow](https://docs.microsoft.com/en-gb/azure/mysql/concepts-pricing-tiers#storage-auto-grow) feature automatically increases storage without impacting the workload, is enabled by default in server configuration while creating an Azure Database for MySQL instance.